fahdi/theme-my-login/readme.txt

 This plugin themes the WordPress login, registration and forgot password pages according to your current theme.
 It replaces the wp-login.php file by using a page template from your theme.
 Also includes a widget for sidebar login.

-= NOTICE =
-Upgrading to version 5.0 will drop all previous options!

 = Features =
 * Your registration, log in, and password recovery pages will all match the rest of your website